FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Pickles research.
 Another 95 words(7 lines of text) are included under the topic Early Pickles History in all our PDF Extended History products.

 More information is included under the topic Early Pickles Notables in all our PDF Extended History products.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Pickles, or a variant listed above:

-Pickles Settlers in the United States in the 17th Century
+Pickles Settlers in United States in the 17th Century

-Pickles Settlers in the United States in the 19th Century
+Pickles Settlers in United States in the 19th Century

 The Pickles Family Crest was acquired from the Houseofnames.com archives.
 The Pickles Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.